 Last few years have seen tremendous growth in adaptive technology.
 Numbers of new applications are available on the mobile phones and personal computer which can complement the use of conventional low vision devices and enhance comfort, access and social acceptability.
 It is important for persons involved in provision of low vision care to have a broad overview of the advances in technology so that they can advise and guide their clients.

-(IAPB acknowledges Sumrana Yasmin, Brien Holden Vision Institute for this article and reference list)
+(IAPB acknowledges Sumrana Yasmin, Brien Holden Vision Institute for this article)